immutables/immutables.github.io/_includes/story0.md

-We use immutable objects all the time.
-We created Java annotation processors to generate simple, safe and consistent value objects.
+Java annotation processors to generate simple, safe and consistent value objects.
 Do not repeat yourself, try Immutables, the most comprehensive tool in this field!